 Finally, if you have a small number of full-time workers, you may need a 5+ line phone.
 For example, if you operate a telemarketing business with three or more workers, you may need a phone system with at least five lines.

-Multiple Phone Lines Makes An Office Environment Happier
+Multiple Phone Lines Makes an Office Environment Happier

 An emotional appeal to the convenience of multi-phone lines with an example of how an office can be used by multiple departments, teams, or types of workers.
-Instances include the ability for the boss, front desk employees, and the finance team to spend less time on the technical side of operations and more time completing daily to-do lists more quickly.
+Instances include the ability of the boss, front desk employees, and the finance team to spend less time on the technical side of operations and more time completing daily to-do lists more quickly.

 Managing workers is not an easy job, and no one would disagree with that.
 It requires strategic vision, hard effort, difficult choices, the capacity to inspire others to achieve challenging goals, and a variety of other skills.